 Today we’ll consider the fear of an afterlife.

 But Epicurus had an antidote to the fear of an afterlife.
-His close study of the natural world led him to the, then, radical conclusion that everything (including the gods and ourselves) was made of atoms — although today we might prefer to say the flow and flux of matter in constant motion.
-This means that at our death who we are is simply folded back into this same continuous material flow and flux, and it was this realization that assured Epicurus there could be no such thing as another life for us after our own death nor, of course, any afterlife about which we need to be afraid.
+His close study of the natural world led him to the, then, radical conclusion that everything (including the gods and ourselves) was made of atoms — although, today, we might prefer to say that we are made of the flow and flux of matter in constant motion.
+Anyway, this means that at our death who we are is simply folded back into this same continuous material flow and flux, and it was this realization that assured Epicurus there could be no such thing as another life for us after our own death nor, of course, any afterlife about which we need to be afraid.

 And, whilst it is true that followers of Epicurus firmly believe there is no other world, in a poetically sensitive way they do, in fact, see another world, namely, this natural world seen through the eyes of reason and science rather than through the eyes of ancient superstition.